elastic/ecs-mapper/example/README.md

 Here are the instructions to run each of the example pipelines.

-Note that the the example Beats and Logstash pipelines have been copied to "example/beats/filebeat.yml" and "example/logstash/2-*.conf" respectively, in order to produce functional configurations used in the following examples.
+Note that the the Beats and Logstash pipelines have been copied to "example/beats/filebeat.yml" and "example/logstash/2-ecs-conversion.conf" respectively, in order to produce functional configurations used in the examples below.

 All commands should be run from the root of this repo.